fusiongyro/lbac/tutor9.md

 Here, I've used three  single  characters  to represent the three storage classes "auto," "extern,"  and  "static."
-These are not the only three possible classes ... there are also "register" and "typedef," but this should  give  you the picture.
+These are not the only three possible classes… there are also "register" and "typedef," but this should  give  you the picture.
 Note that the default class is "auto."